jdavisonc/seedboxer/README.md

 *   Email
 *   C2DM (Android Push Notification)

 Sources is a process that periodically scan a set of sources (RSSs) and filter the entries depending on users filters.
-A user can configure its owm filters based on types of content: TVShows, Movies, XBOX Games, etc. Each content has its owm properties, like TVShow that can filter by name of TVShow, quality of the episode, a specific episode or season.
+A user can configure its owm filters based on types of content: TVShows, Movies, XBOX Games, etc. Each content has its owm properties, like TVShow that can be filtered by title, quality, episode or season.

 ### Type of Content
 *   TVShow
-*   Movie (comming)
+*   Movie (coming)
-*   XBOX Game (comming)
+*   XBOX Game (coming)

+### 3rd Party Integration
+*   IMDB - Personalized list (coming)
+*   The TVDB - Favourites TVShows (coming)

 ## Requirements